AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Go ahead and fill in most of these setings (you could also do this later—there's no rush).
 Additionally, note that you don't need many of the variables that are defined in here, like your email, Twitter username, GitHub username, or your site's base URL, so you can safely delete them.
 You can also add any other site variables that you'd like.

+{% aside %}
-> **Note**: If you make any changes to this file, you'll need to stop running your site and restart it to see the changes.
+  **Note**: If you make any changes to this file, you'll need to stop running your site and restart it to see the changes.
 This is because Jekyll only processes `_config.yml` once when you execute `jekyll serve` and doesn't listen for changes.
 You shouldn't have to change your config too often.
+{% endaside %}

 We'll come back to `_config.yml` in a later section once we've looked at some other Jekyll basics.